iexcloud/docs/source/using-data-in-your-apps.md

-# Using Data in Your Apps
+# Use Data in Your Apps

 ```{toctree}
 :maxdepth: 1